ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 -	A private IP address for each worker node, which gives worker nodes a private network interface.
 -	An automatic, secure OpenVPN connection between all worker nodes and the master node.

-The first time a cluster is created in a zone, a public VLAN, and a private VLAN in that zone are automatically provisioned for you in the IBM Cloud infrastructure account.
+The first time a cluster is created in a zone, a public VLAN, and a private VLAN in that zone are automatically provisioned for you in the {{site.data.keyword.cloud_notm}} infrastructure account.
 For every subsequent cluster created in that zone, you can reuse the same public and private VLAN because multiple clusters can share VLANs.

 Worker nodes can be connected to both a public VLAN and the private VLAN, or to the private VLAN only.
 If you want to connect your worker nodes to a private VLAN only, you can use the ID of an existing private VLAN or create a private VLAN and use the ID during cluster creation.

 IP subnets for worker nodes and pods, are also automatically provisioned onto VLANs.
 Subnets provide network connectivity to the cluster components by assigning IP addresses to them.
 The following subnets are automatically provisioned on the default public and private VLANs:
 -	**Public VLAN subnets:**
     - The primary public subnet determines the public IP addresses that are assigned to worker nodes during cluster creation.
 Multiple clusters in on the same VLAN can share one primary public subnet.
     - The portable public subnet is bound to one cluster only and provides the cluster with 8 public IP addresses.
 3 IPs are reserved for network functions.
 1 IP is used by the default public Ingress ALB and 4 IPs can be used to create public load balancer networking services.
-Portable public IPs are permanent, fixed IP addresses that can be used to access load balancer services over the internet.
+Portable public IPs are permanent, fixed IP addresses that can be used to access load balancer services over the Internet.
 -	**Private VLAN subnets:**
     - The primary private subnet determines the private IP addresses that are assigned to worker nodes during cluster creation.
 Multiple clusters in on the same VLAN can share one primary private subnet.
     - The portable private subnet is bound to one cluster only and provides the cluster with 8 private IP addresses.
 3 IPs are reserved for network functions.
 1 IP is used by the default private Ingress ALB and 4 IPs can be used to create private load balancer networking services.
-Portable private IPs are permanent, fixed IP addresses that can be used to access load balancer services over the internet.
+Portable private IPs are permanent, fixed IP addresses that can be used to access load balancer services over the Internet.

 ### Related links